microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/teamworkdeviceactivity.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the details about activity in a device, including the active peripherals attached to the device.
+Represents the details about activity in a [teamworkDevice](../resources/teamworkdevice.md), including the active peripherals attached to the device.

 Inherits from [entity](../resources/entity.md).